theochem/horton/doc/user_part.rst

     ./run_g09.sh

+   Note that the ``run_PROGRAM.sh`` scripts assume a default installation of the corresponding software.
+In the case of non-standard installations or when special calls or environment variables are needed, one must modify this script first.
+(It will not be overwritten when `horton-atomdb.py input ...`` is executed again.)

 3) **Convert the output** of the external programs into a database of spherically averaged pro-atom densities (``atoms.h5``).
 Just run::